 Backpacking gear is expensive and you need to take care of it to extend its lifetime.
 Here’s a checklist of gear maintenance tasks I try to do the morning after I get home from a backpacking trip:

-- Air out my sleeping bag, or quilt to make sure it’s dry before storing un-stuffed.
+- Air out my sleeping bag or quilt to make sure they’re dry before storing un-stuffed.

 - Hang up my tent, tarp or hammock and make sure it’s completely dry to avoid mildew.

 - Dry my sleeping bag if it’s damp.